 We are a practice of architects, researchers and strategists who work in public to create spatial, environmental and social change.

 Our civic interventions in Barkingside were awarded a Special Mention in the 2016 European Prize for Urban Public Space and our work has been exhibited at the 13th International Architecture Exhibition of the Venice Biennale, the Shenzhen & Hong-Kong Biennale, the Berlage Institute (Rotterdam), Barbican Art Gallery (London).
 We have recently completed an extension to Wroughton Academy, a school in Norfolk.
 We are interested in and advocate for publicness, it is a preoccupation that weaves in and out of our projects.

-We have built a reputation for producing critical and provocative research that questions the limits of architectural production and explores new forms of agency and communication.
+We are also known for producing critical and provocative research that questions the limits of architectural production and explores new forms of agency and communication.
 Notably, the book SUB-PLAN: A Guide to Permitted Development (2009) and Building Rights (2010-), an online platform to democratise and evolve the current statutory planning system.